 French highway road signs

-French Gas stations
+French gas stations

-If you need to stop for gas, look out for these signs on the highway (see below).
-These will tell you how far away the next gas stations are and the gas prices.
 Gazole or gasoil is diesel fuel and SP-95 or 98 (sans plomb) is unleaded gas.
 95% of rental cars use diesel (but always double-check when you pick up the car) and gas stations will often sell standard diesel and 'excellium diesel'.
 This is just a marketing ploy to make you spend more money, and isn't necessary for a rental car.
 Just buy the standard stuff.

 Gas stations in France